 You are now setup and ready to record.
 From here you can record enable and see the meters move on the track, along with the Spatial Mic Converter Plugin.
 This can help verify you have audio streaming from the mic.

 Your next step will be to route the SOA bus depending on what you plan to do with the audio.
 For example, you could create a new 20A Ambisonic track and have the input be the SOA bus, or you could add binaural plugins to monitor the output on headphones.

-Happy Recording and exploring the many options available to experiment with as you record in 3D!
+Happy Recording and exploring the many options available as you record in 3D!